stefanoviel/SOAR-IL/README.md

   ```bash
   python plotting_code/data_processor.py
   ```
   This generates preprocessed data files in the `processed_data` folder.
 Each file corresponds to a specific environment-method-expert trajectory combination.
+The preprocessing takes as input the logs file, so you need to run the experiments first.

 2. Generate Plots:
   Plots can be generated using the scripts in the `plotting_code` folder after processing the data.